-For 10 years Karen was clinical director of a busy clinic in New York City that specialised in integrating eastern and western medical treatment paradigms.
-Where western medical intervention was beyond the scope of her practice Karen worked closely with her patients’ physicians to integrate their medical care with that of acupuncture and Chinese herbal medicine.
-This resulted in better treatment outcomes, often saw the reduction of medication dosages and an associated improvement in quality of life.
-This was achieved across a range of medical specialties including psychiatry, respiratory, fertility, immunological, gastroenterology and cardiology.
+For 10 years Karen was clinical director of a busy clinic in New York City that integrated eastern and western treatment paradigms.
+Where western medical intervention was beyond the scope of her practice, Karen worked closely with her patients’ physicians to integrate their medical care with that of acupuncture, Chinese herbal medicine and manual therapy.
+This often resulted in better treatment outcomes, an associated improvement in quality of life and in some instances due to improved symptoms, physicians were able to reduce the dose of their patients’ medications.
+Physician collaboration was implemented across a range of medical specialties including orthopedic, sports medicine, psychiatry, respiratory, fertility, immunological, gastroenterology and cardiology.

 Karen firmly believes a combination of western and Oriental medicine stands to offer us optimal health care outcomes.
 She currently continues her teaching, writing and clinical practice in Sydney.